auliaabsarikhalil/node-zenziva/README.md

 # Node Zenziva
-Code sample for integrate Zenziva sms service using nodejs
+This is a service for sending a sms using [Zenziva](http://zenziva.net/) service

 ## Setup